|Grant Number:||5R01CA137178-04 Interpret this number|

 Source: Cancer Epidemiol Biomarkers Prev, 2014 Oct 23;null, p. null.

 EPub date: 2014 Oct 23.

-Authors: Du M, Zhang X, Hoffmeister M, Schoen RE, Baron J, Berndt SI, Brenner H, Carlson CS, Casey G, Chan AT, Curtis KR, Duggan D, Gauderman WJ, Giovannucci EL, Gong J, Harrison TA, Hayes RB, Henderson BE, Hopper JL, Hsu L, Hudson TJ, Hutter CM, Jenkins MA, Jiao S, Kocarnik JM, Kolonel LN, Le Marchand L, Lin Y, Newcomb PA, Rudolph A, Seminara D, Thornquist M, Ulrich CM, White E, Wu K, Zanke BW, Campbell PT, Slattery ML, Peters U, Chang-Claude J, Potter JD, on behalf of the Colon Cancer Family Registry and Genetics and Epidemiology of Colorectal Cancer Consortium
+Authors: Du M, Zhang X, Hoffmeister M, Schoen RE, Baron JA, Berndt SI, Brenner H, Carlson CS, Casey G, Chan AT, Curtis KR, Duggan D, Gauderman WJ, Giovannucci EL, Gong J, Harrison TA, Hayes RB, Henderson BE, Hopper JL, Hsu L, Hudson TJ, Hutter CM, Jenkins MA, Jiao S, Kocarnik JM, Kolonel LN, Le Marchand L, Lin Y, Newcomb PA, Rudolph A, Seminara D, Thornquist MD, Ulrich CM, White E, Wu K, Zanke BW, Campbell PT, Slattery ML, Peters U, Chang-Claude J, Potter JD, on behalf of the Colon Cancer Family Registry and Genetics and Epidemiology of Colorectal Cancer Consortium

 Source: Cancer Epidemiol Biomarkers Prev, 2014 Sep 5;null, p. null.

 EPub date: 2014 Sep 5.

 Tumor LINE-1 methylation level and microsatellite instability in relation to colorectal cancer prognosis.

 Authors: Inamura K, Yamauchi M, Nishihara R, Lochhead P, Qian ZR, Kuchiba A, Kim SA, Mima K, Sukawa Y, Jung S, Zhang X, Wu K, Cho E, Chan AT, Meyerhardt JA, Harris CC, Fuchs CS, Ogino S